Ludwig Augustinsson: Personal life

 Ludwig is the firstborn and grew up in a sports-oriented family in the central parts of Stockholm.
 His father Hans played football in Swedish Division 1 and his mother Elisabeth played volleyball on an international level for Sweden.
 His younger brother Jonathan Augustinsson also plays professional football as a left-back.

 The family was part of a nationwide debate in the summer of 2015, about more Swedish national players coming from well-educated families in wealthier neighborhoods.
 Critics have stated that players like Augustinsson are successful today because of the amount of money the families invest in private training sessions.

-Together with his good friends and former teammates from his time in Brommapojkarna, John Guidetti and Simon Tibbling, he is a teetotaler and has never been drunk.
+Together with his good friends and former teammates from his time in Brommapojkarna, John Guidetti and Simon Tibbling, Augustinsson does not drink alcohol.
 Ludwig attended primary schools Aspuddens skola and Nybohovsskolan, both with focus on football.

 Although he has been playing football his entire life, he tried out ice hockey in his youth and was part of AIK IF.
 He is a lifelong supporter of Manchester United and dreams of playing for the club one day.